Module 1.2: Instrumentation & Alerting

 Answer:

-Base units prevent unit mismatch errors when combining metrics.
-If one team uses _milliseconds and another uses _seconds, joining or adding these metrics produces nonsensical results.
+Base units prevent catastrophic unit mismatch errors when combining telemetry from disparate systems.
+If one team uses _milliseconds and another uses _seconds, joining or adding these metrics produces nonsensical results that break automated scaling and SLO calculations.

 Specific reasons: